Anthony Perkins: European films

+Perkins's status was strengthened by Psychos success, which made freelancing an interesting option; this led him to buy out his Paramount contract two years before its option point.

-After buying out his contract with Paramount, Perkins relocated to France and began working in European cinema.
-His first film in this period was Goodbye Again (1961), co-starring Ingrid Bergman and filmed in Paris.
+Seeking to avoid being typecast as a horror actor and willing to make challenging films, Perkins relocated to France and began working in European cinema.
+His first film in this period was the drama Goodbye Again (1961), a French-American coproduction co-starring Ingrid Bergman and filmed in Paris.
+It also marked his return to a romantic role, immediately after Psycho.
 The film was originally titled Time on Her Hands, but the English-language title Goodbye Again was suggested by Perkins, referencing one of his father's plays.
-During production, Bergman reportedly expressed romantic interest in Perkins, which he declined.
 Perkins's performance in the film received critical acclaim and earned him the Cannes Film Festival Award for Best Actor.

 Perkins briefly returned to the United States in 1962 to appear in the Broadway play Harold, although the production had a short run.
 He soon returned to Europe, where he was cast in Phaedra (1962), co-starring Melina Mercouri.
 The role received favorable reviews.
 Mercouri later commented on Perkins's enigmatic screen presence, describing him as both attractive and elusive.
+She stated: "He was the most intelligent and the most beautiful actor that I played with.
+He was extremely generous [and gorgeous], a gentleman."

 Following Phaedra, Perkins starred in Five Miles to Midnight (1962), marking his second collaboration with Sophia Loren.
 Perkins reportedly agreed to join the project only after Loren was cast in place of Jeanne Moreau.
 Behind-the-scenes footage from the production was featured in the documentary The World of Sophia Loren, which captured moments of camaraderie between Perkins and Loren, including rehearsals and off-camera interactions.
 The film achieved moderate commercial success.